Colorectal Cancer: Prevention

 Aspirin may lower your risk for colorectal cancer.
 So can other over-the-counter pain and fever medicines called NSAIDs (non-steroidal anti-inflammatory drugs), such as ibuprofen or naproxen.
 But these medicines may cause serious side effects, such as an increased risk of bleeding.
 So healthcare providers don’t suggest taking them for colorectal cancer protection alone.
 If you do have to take these medicines for heart disease or chronic pain, though, a lower risk of colorectal cancer may be an added benefit.
 Talk with your healthcare provider before taking one of these medicines.

-Talk with your provider about screening for colorectal polyps and cancer
+Talk with your healthcare provider about screening for colorectal polyps and cancer